Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: Analysis of the System Dynamics with Different Utility Functions

 \begin{remark} Theorem \ref{th:cooperative} implies that when $\alpha=0$, any strategy profile that avoids collisions and idle time slots is Pareto optimal and SPE.
 In Section \ref{sec:sim}, we trained the DQN with $\alpha=0$ (i.e., for maximizing the user sum rate).
 We observed that the proposed DQSA algorithm often reaches these strategies by learning from ACK signals only.
-Interestingly, the algorithm often converges to the simplest form of these strategies, in which the same $K$ users always transmit, and the rest $N-K$ users do not transmit for all $t=1, ..., T$.
-On the other hand, when $\alpha>0$, Theorem \ref{th:cooperative} implies that any strategy profile that avoids collisions and idle time slots, and also equally shares the time slots among users is Pareto optimal and SPE\footnote{Note that if more complex scenarios are considered as discussed in Remark \ref{remark:complex}, then different operating points are expected for different values of $\alpha$.}.
+Interestingly, the algorithm often converges to the simplest form of these strategies, in which only a subset of the users transmit for all $t=1, ..., T$.
+On the other hand, when $\alpha>0$, Theorem \ref{th:cooperative} implies that any strategy profile that avoids collisions and idle time slots, and also equally shares the time slots among users is Pareto optimal and SPE.
 In Section \ref{sec:sim}, we trained the DQN with $\alpha=1$ (i.e., for maximizing the user sum log-rate).
 We observed that the proposed DQSA algorithm often reaches these strategies as well by learning from ACK signals only.
-The learning process, however, is more involved since users need to learn from ACK signals only how to equally share the time slots.
-Thus, we observed higher losses during the learning process.
 Although convergence of DRL to optimal strategies is an open question, the intuition for often reaching the desired strategies can be explained as follows.
 Assume that a user has succeeded to learn well the system state from its history using the DQN (which occurs often since large-scale partially observed models can be represented well by the DQN).
 Since all users receive the same global reward, they aim at maximizing the same global function (or potential function).
 Thus, selecting actions with high temperature in (\ref{eq:P_a}) converges to an operating point that maximizes the reward, resulting in Pareto optimal strategies according to Theorem \ref{th:cooperative}. \end{remark}

-\begin{remark} For purposes of analysis in this section, we focused on well-known representative utility functions.
-Nevertheless, it should be noted that in addition to the settings that were analyzed analytically in this section, the utility function can be adjusted to handle more general settings as well when implementing the proposed DQSA algorithm.
-For instance, we can set $r_n(t)=x_n$ at each time slot under the competitive setting instead of a unit reward given in (\ref{eq:reward_individual}) to model situations with channel diversity.
-We can also set a weighted sum utility $r_n(T)=\sum_{n=1}^{N}\omega_n f\left(\sum_{t=1}^{T}x_n\right)$ in the cooperative utility (\ref{eq:reward_cooperative_T}) to give different priorities to users in the system. \end{remark}